 The only potential hang-up will come if there’s any trouble verifying your age or identity.
 In both cases, you’ll be asked to provide additional verification if the operator has any trouble doing so.
 This is done to make sure you’re eligible to play, and also for your own security.

-You don’t have to be a resident to play with state-specific sports betting apps.
+You don’t have to be a resident to play on Wyoming sports betting apps.
 However, you do need to be within state lines when placing bets.
 To confirm that you are, operators use geolocation tracking software to verify user location.

 The boom time for sports betting has translated into some absolutely fantastic mobile betting platforms from the top shops.
 You can take care of everything you need to right from your device without issue, including account management, or just browsing the lines and betting.